scrtlabs/catalyst/docs/source/live-trading.rst

   for the full list.
 - ``algo_namespace``: A arbitrary label assigned to your algorithm for data storage purposes.
-- ``base_currency``: The base currency used to calculate the statistics of your algorithm.
-Currently, the base currency of all trading pairs of your algorithm must match this value.
+- ``quote_currency``: The quote currency used to calculate the statistics of your algorithm.
+Currently, the quote currency of all trading pairs of your algorithm must match this value.
 - ``simulate_orders``: Enables the paper trading mode, in which orders are simulated in Catalyst instead of processed on the exchange.
 It defaults to